beautiful-pixel/MLOps-Construction-Cost-Prediction/README.md

-st.code(r"""
-# MLOps – Construction Cost Prediction
+# MLOps Platform – Construction Cost Prediction

-## Solafune Challenge – Industrial ML Platform

 This project implements an end-to-end MLOps platform for the Solafune Construction Cost Prediction challenge.